 1. Understand the bendability of your flex PCB

 The flexibility feature of flex PCBs enables designers to implement them in tiny packages.
-It is vital to understand two things about bendability: how many times the board will be flexing, and to what extent it will flex.
+It is vital to understand two things about bendability: how many times the board will flex and to what extent it will flex.
 The number of times it can bend determines whether the PCB will be static or dynamic.
 A static board is considered bend-to-install and will flex less than 100 times in its lifetime.
 It is generally bent during the assembly process.
 A dynamic board‘s design needs to be more robust in nature, as flexes on a regular basis—and will need to withstand tens of thousands of bends.

 - Dielectric material selection